simonsobs/nemo/examples/equD56/README.md

-scales are used (for a "cosmological sample", you would only need to run the `'Arnaud_M2e14_z0p4'` filter, and could comment out with # the other dictionaries defining each other filter in the mapFilters list).
+scales are used (for a "cosmological sample", you would only need to run the `'Arnaud_M2e14_z0p4'` filter, and could comment out with # the other dictionaries defining each other filter in the mapFilters list - this is already done in the `equD56_quick.par` file that you can find in this directory).

-Output is written to the equD56 directory.
-Here you will find catalogs (.fits tables, e.g., `equD56_optimalCatalog.fits`), DS9 region (.reg files), images (both in terms of y and signal-to-noise; under `filteredMaps/`), and a bunch of other stuff under `diagnostics/` (e.g., statistics (.fits tables) and plots of the contamination rate as a function of SNR, estimated by running the detection algorithm over inverted maps - you should recognise several of the plots here from the paper draft linked to above).
+Output is written to the `equD56` directory.
+Here you will find catalogs (.fits tables, e.g., `equD56_optimalCatalog.fits`), DS9 region (.reg files), images (both in terms of y0 and signal-to-noise; under `filteredMaps/`), and a bunch of other stuff under `diagnostics/`.

 ## Step 3:

 If you want to measure masses, a .fits table that includes the columns 'redshift' and 'redshiftErr' is needed.
-The `ACTPol_redshifts.fits` file in this directory contains all redshifts that have been assigned to clusters on the web database.
+The `ACTPol_redshifts.fits` file in this directory contains all redshifts that were assigned to cluster candidates on the web database.
 You can specify the redshift catalog used for mass estimates with the `massOptions` key in the .par file.
 Since this is already filled in, you can run the mass estimation script with: